groupoid/anders/intro/SIMPLICITY.md

 * Relations: qrs = qrs (O(1)), pqr = pqt ∘ qrs (O(1)) — O(2).
 * Total: O(10) — linear, fast despite degeneracy.

+## Conclusion

+Both avoid geometric filling—our DSL uses explicit face compositions (e.g., ab = bc ∘ ac), akin to opetopic grafting, while opetopes rely on tree-based pasting (e.g., Γ ⊢ o).
+We’re purer than traditional simplicial sets (no coh).
+Opetopes lack computational reductions—ours adds MLTT-like rules (∂_i → f_i), diverging from static syntax but enhancing usability in CCHM.

+A lightweight, fast type checker—O(k + m + n)—balancing opetopic purity (algebraic,
+no geometry) with CCHM’s computational power (reductions, uniqueness).
+It’s less expressive than Rzk (no ∞-categories) and less flexible than opetopes (fixed faces vs. trees), but excels at simplicial tasks.
+Ours is O(k + m + n)—faster than potential O(n log n) tree traversals in opetopic derivations, due to fixed structure and no recursion.

+Our CCHM DSL is a fast, pure simplicial checker—aligned with opetopic purity in its algebraic core, but distinct in its fixed-face simplicial structure and CCHM reductions.
+Compared to Rzk, it sacrifices generality for speed and simplicity, embedding a lean DSL in a type-theoretic framework.
+It’s a sweet spot—opetopic-inspired, MLTT-rigorous, and CCHM-efficient—ideal for compact, non-trivial simplicial constructions.